 - 1. Install a tachometer on the engine. - 2.
 Put the machine into a full right turn. - 3.
 Apply the parking brake, block the wheels, and place the directional and speed range levers in NEUTRAL. - 4.
 Start the engine and raise the blade a few inches above the ground. - 5.
-Shift the forward and reverse lever into forward and the speed range control lever into high.
-Accelerate to maximum RPM.
-When the engine reads maximum RPM raise the blade to its maximum height and hold the machine in the full turn.
-When the engine RPM drops to its lowest point read the tachometer.
+Shift levers into FORWARD, HI and TRAVEL RANGE and accelerate the engine.
+When the engine reaches its maximum rpm pull back on the blade and steering control levers to their full position against the stops.
+When the engine rpm. drops to its lowest point read the tachometer.